liferay/liferay-docs/discover/portal/articles/06-setting-up-liferay/instance-settings/03-integrating-existing-users-into-liferay.markdown

     keytool -import -alias tomcat -file %FILE_NAME% -keypass changeit -keystore $JAVA_HOME/jre/lib/security/cacerts

 If you are on a Windows system, replace `$JAVA_HOME` above with `%JAVA_HOME%`.
-Of course, all of this needs to be done on the system on which CAS will be running.
+Of course, all of this needs to be done on the system where CAS will be running.

-Once your CAS server is up and running, you can configure Liferay to use it.
+Once your CAS server is up and running, configure Liferay to use it.
 This is a simple matter of navigating to the CAS tab in *Control Panel &rarr;
 Configuration &rarr; Instance Settings &rarr; Authentication*.
 Enable CAS authentication and then modify the URL properties to point to your CAS server.